Riley Masters: Professional

 After graduating from Oklahoma in 2013, Masters signed with Brooks and embarked on a professional career.
 He competed in European track meets in the summer of 2013, before returning to his home state of Maine, where he won the Maine Men's division of the 2013 Beach to Beacon 10K.

 In 2015, Masters notched a top-5 finish at the USA Indoor Championships in Boston, clocking a 4:03.82 mile.

 Moving up in distance to the 5,000 meters, Masters competed in the 2016 United States Olympic Trials (track and field).
 He advanced out of the prelim heats by recording a time of 13:49.75, before placing 16th in the final.

 Masters signed a contract with Nike in 2017.
 He became a US Champion in 2018 when he won the USATF 1-Mile Road Championship in Des Moines, Iowa.
 Two months later in Des Moines, Masters placed 4th in the USA Outdoor Track Championship in the 5,000 meters.

 When the 2020 United States Olympic Trials (track and field) were delayed to 2021 due to the COVID-19 pandemic, Masters opted to retire and have surgery rather than continue his running career.

-Masters is one of only four men from Maine who have competed in at least two U.S. Olympic Trials and won the Maine Men's division of the Beach to Beacon 10K, along with Ben True, Louis Luchini, and Matt Rand.
+Masters is one of only four men from Maine who have competed in at least two U.S. Olympic Trials and won the Maine title at the Beach to Beacon 10K, along with Ben True, Louis Luchini, and Matt Rand.

 In 2021, Masters was inducted into the University of Maine Sports Hall of Fame.